cliffsun91/cmi-blues/README.md

 =========

 Overview: Computer music improvisation final year project, jazz/blues improvisation on top of 12 bar blues.
-The project is currently under development and is an academic research project so is intended to be used as a commercial tool.
+The project is currently under development and is an academic research project so is *not* intended to be used as a commercial tool.

 Usage: The program takes as a first argument in a text file with a musical grammar (see 'bluesgrammar.txt') for an example and the second argument takes a path which points to the Jython installation folder on the machine.